gulmoharnnt/ExpressNeo4jCRUD/BlogPost.md

 # CRUD Operation Using ExpressJS and Neo4j

-I will write a simple CRUD services Web-app by using ExpressJS and Neo4j as a persistence data store.
+We will write a simple CRUD services Web-app by using ExpressJS and Neo4j as a persistence data store.

 ## ExpressJS